osygroup/kubernetes_logging/README.md

 ### Generate a password and store in a k8s secret:

-We have enabled the xpack security module to secure the cluster, now execute the command to initialize the passwords: bin/elasticsearch-setup-passwords within the data node container (any node would work, but I prefer data node, so that the passwords setup will save in its PV?) to generate default users and passwords.
+We have enabled the xpack security module to secure the cluster, now execute the command to initialize the passwords: bin/elasticsearch-setup-passwords within the data node container to generate default users and passwords.

 To manually create passwords for all the Elasticsearch accounts (including account 'elastic'), run this command in the shell:
 kubectl exec -it $(kubectl get pods -n logging | grep elasticsearch-data | sed -n 1p | awk '{print $1}') -n logging -- bin/elasticsearch-setup-passwords interactive